 Also receives a special invitation to present their speech at our Annual Gala as an honorary guest speaker.

 $500 Third Place

-The inaugural McKenzie County speech competition is open to all students who are in grades 7-12 as of October 1, 2020.
+The McKenzie County speech competition is open to all students who are in grades 7-12 as of May 1, 2021.
 Contestants are to research, write, and present an original pro-life speech on abortion, infanticide, euthanasia or stem cell research.
 The speech should address one of these topics directly.
 The speech should be written to persuade the listener of the sanctity of all human life.

 Rules and Regulations